 - Chewy or gummy style candy

-Eating a nutritious diet that has minimal added sugars can also help you to avoid the development of tooth decay or cavities in those difficult to clean places while you are wearing braces.
-Rinsing the mouth after consuming sugary snacks or drinks is important to minimize bacteria on the tooth surfaces that can lead to decay or tooth staining.
+Eating a nutritious diet that has minimal added sugars can also help you avoid the development of tooth decay or cavities.
+Especially in those difficult-to-clean places while you are wearing braces.
+Rinsing your mouth after consuming sugary snacks or drinks is important to minimize bacteria on the tooth surfaces that can lead to decay or tooth staining.

 How long after getting braces can you eat normal foods?

 Dr. Rever usually recommends waiting for about a week before going back to eating normally after getting your braces removed.
 This allows your teeth to get used to being without braces.
 It also prevents shifting of teeth right after getting your braces removed.
 Remember to always wear your retainer, or when recommended by Dr. Rever.
 Your retainer is the last step in ensuring that your teeth stay aligned after orthodontic treatments.

 Do you have more questions about a lifestyle with braces?
 Give Advanced Total Dental Care a call at (301) 637-0960, or schedule a visit online today.